How to Restore Old Newspaper Clipping Photos: Halftone Removal, Yellowing, and AI Recovery

 Maya Chen

-Newspaper clippings hold moments that no family album ever captured: a grandfather's name in a wartime dispatch, a grandmother's face in a town-parade photograph, a business announcement printed decades before anyone thought to digitize such things.
-Restoring the photographs embedded in those clippings is genuinely difficult work β not because the AI is inadequate, but because newsprint photographs start from a lower quality baseline than any other source material you will encounter in photo restoration.
-Understanding exactly why that is, and what you can realistically expect, makes the process far less frustrating.
+Newspaper clippings hold moments that no family album ever captured: a grandfather's name in a wartime dispatch, a grandmother's face in a town parade photograph, a business announcement from decades before anyone thought to preserve such things.
+Restoring the photographs embedded in those clippings is genuinely difficult β not because AI is inadequate, but because newsprint photographs start from a lower quality baseline than any other source material you will encounter in photo restoration.

 Why Are Newspaper Clipping Photos So Hard to Restore?

 This halftone screen was typically set at 65 to 100 lines per inch for standard newspaper printing.
-That means the finest detail in the image was already approximated and lost at the printing stage, before acidic yellowing or physical damage ever entered the picture.
+That means the finest detail in the image was already approximated and lost at the printing stage, before acidic yellowing or physical damage entered the picture.
 You are not working with a faded photograph β you are working with a faded reproduction of an approximated version of a photograph.

 Should You Photograph or Scan Brittle Newspaper Clippings?